7-DAY IRELAND ITINERARY – THE PERFECT IRISH TRIP

 Having already travelled much of Europe in a motorhome, we turned our eyes and wheels towards Ireland.
 We had heard many great stories of the Emerald Isle and we now wanted to see it for ourselves.

 On this road trip, we swapped our motorhome for a SAAB instead, booking B&Bs along the route.

-This article sets out how to spend a week in Ireland and takes you along the famous driving routes such as the Wild Atlantic Way, Ring of Kerry, Loophead Peninsula, Sky Road Loop and many more.
+This 7-day Ireland itinerary packs a punch – driving famous routes such as the Wild Atlantic Way, Ring of Kerry, Loophead Peninsula, Sky Road Loop and many more.

 Day 1 – Dublin to Durrus (350 kilometres)

 Day 2 – Durres to Portmagee via the Ring of Kerry (135 kilometres)

 Day 3 – Portmagee (continue on the Ring of Kerry) to Ballydavid via Dingle Peninsula (150 kilometres)